Sahermatter2024/UnityAR-Compression-Comparison-Benchmark/README.md

 - Complete data results are saved under the `Results` folder.
 - Sample 3D models are saved under the `Datasample` folder.

-Include relevant citations to the scientific literature and sources mentioned in the text.